brooklynrail/brooklynrail-platform/content/people/annalyn-swan.md

 name: Annalyn Swan
 first_name: Annalyn
 last_name: Swan
-short_bio: Former senior arts editor of _Newsweek_, **Annalyn Swan** has been editor-in-chief of _Savvy_ magazine, and served as a consulting editor for major media companies, including Time Inc. and Gruner and Jahr.
-She taught biographical and memoir writing at Princeton University in 2013, and currently teaches in the Biography and Memoir M.A. program at the Graduate Center at CUNY, as well as at Breadloaf Middlebury School of English.
-She has written for numerous publications, including _The New Republic_, the _New York Times Magazine_ and _Vanity Fair_, and contributed to catalogs and collections of essays, among them _The Lives of the Piano_.
-She is the winner of an Ascap-Deems Taylor award and a Front Page Award for her music criticism.
+short_bio: "**Annalyn Swan** is the former arts editor of _Newsweek_ and an award-winning former music critic.
+She is the co-author, with Mark Stevens, of the biographies _de Kooning: An American Master_ and _Francis Bacon:
+  Revelations_. _De Kooning: An American Master_ won the 2005 Pulitzer Prize for
+  biography, among numerous other awards, and _Francis Bacon: Revelations_, published in 2021 in both the U.K. and the U.S., was named art book of the year by _The Times_ of London and shortlisted for the Apollo prize.
+A graduate of Princeton University, Swan currently teaches in the Biography and Memoir M.A. program at the Graduate Center of the City University of New York, as well as at Bread Loaf Middlebury School of English."
 portraits:
   - media: 2021/04/annalyn-swan
 ---